Kim Woo-seok (singer): 2019–2022: Produce X 101, X1, solo artist and acting debut

 On March 4, 2020, Playlist Studio's CEO, Park Tae-won, announced that Kim would be the male lead of the web drama Twenty-Twenty.
-The whole cast would begin the filming later on April.
+The whole cast would begin the filming later in April.
 On August 15, 2020, the first episode was premiered on Naver TV Cast.
 The series then also became available on YouTube and JTBC on August 22 and September 6, respectively.

-On April 23, 2020, Kim announced that he would release his solo debut EP, on May 25.
+On April 23, Kim announced that he would release his solo debut EP, on May 25.
 On May 25, 2020, he debuted as a solo artist with his debut extended play 1st Desire (Greed) along with the lead single "Red Moon".

-On August 13, 2020, he was awarded New K-Wave Voice Award at the 4th Soribada Best K-Music Awards in 2020.
+On August 13, he was awarded the New K-Wave Voice Award at the 4th Soribada Best K-Music Awards in 2020.

 On January 18, 2021, it was announced that Kim would make his comeback with a new album in February.
 On February 8, 2021, Kim released his second EP 2nd Desire (Tasty) along with the lead single "Sugar".
 On February 18, 2021, Kim received his first music show win on M Countdown, becoming the first Up10tion member to get a music show win.
 Thereafter, he went on to receive another music show win on Music Bank in February 2021.

-On March 17, 2021, tvN has released the full main casts for new drama, Bulgasal, which Kim has been selected to be part of.
-He will played as Nam Do-yoon, a high school student who always follows Dan Hwal like a puppy and always make a clown smile.
-It is scheduled to premiere on December 18, 2021, on tvN.
+On March 17, tvN released the full main casts for new drama, Bulgasal, which Kim was selected to be part of.
+He played as Nam Do-yoon, a high school student who constantly follows Dan Hwal and has an upbeat appearance.
+It was scheduled to premiere on December 18, 2021, on tvN.

 On March 7, 2022, Kim released his third EP 3rd Desire (Reve) along with the lead single "Switch".

-On July 23, 2022, Kim held a fan meeting 'KIM WOO SEOK 1ST FANMEETING: NNN'.
+He received another music show win for "Switch" on Music Bank on March 18.
+On July 23, Kim held a fan meeting 'KIM WOO SEOK 1ST FANMEETING: NNN'.